Pfc. Martin L. Wasserman

 During the Battle of Bataan, Martin did his best to give first aid to the wounded members of the various companies of the battalion.
 The medical detachment bivouacked in an area next to HQ Company, 192nd, on the west side of the Bataan Peninsula.
 Around 3:00 A. M. in the morning on April 9, 1942, Martin with the rest of the medical detachment were informed of the surrender.
 He and the other members of the detachment stayed in their bivouac area until 5:00 P. M., then they were ordered to Mariveles.

 The members of the medical detachment boarded their trucks and began to drive to Mariveles.
 With Martin were medics Ardell Schei and Paul Moser, Moser was the driver of the truck.
 The three men rode in the last truck of the convoy.
-On their way to Mariveles, the trucks were stopped by Japanese soldiers.
-The soldiers took their watches.
+On their way to Mariveles, the trucks were stopped by Japanese soldiers who took their watches.

 After dark, Martin and the other POWs were ordered to move.
 They were marched to Mariveles were they joined other American POWs.
 It was from Mariveles that Martin started what became known as the Bataan Death March.
 With him on the march was Ardell Schei.